 The 51 hectares Chevigné pond is an a shallow pond bordered by several vegetation belts, including a fairly large reed bed.
 This is an important site for birds, serving in particular as a breeding area for several rare or uncommon species.
 Large groups of ducks can be seen in autumn and winter and many other waterbirds all year round.
-Some of the nice birds you can see here are European Marsh Harrier, Hen Harrier, Great Bittern, Purple Heron, Little Egret, Black-necked Grebe and Eurasian Spoonbill.
+Some of the nice birds you can see here are Marsh Harrier, Hen Harrier, Great Bittern, Purple Heron, Little Egret, Black-necked Grebe and Spoonbill.

 You can explore the lake from the public southern road.